CMU-17313Q/fall23-nodebb-bugbusters/UserGuide.md

    - **Scenario 3: Viewing Anonymous Posts**
      1. Log out of the current account.
      2. Register or log in with a different/new account.
-     3. Verify that anonymous posts/replies are visible under an anonymous username, and access to the author's account is restricted.
+     3. Verify that anonymous posts/replies are visible under a randomized anonymous username and profile picture,            and that access to the author's account is restricted.

 ### Automated Tests
 Automated tests have been implemented to ensure the reliability and functionality of the anonymous posting feature.